isl-org/Open3D-ML/docs/howtos.md

     pcs = get_custom_data(pc_names, data_path)
 ```

 Third, we can run the inference and collect the results and send the results to `Visualizer.visualize(list_of_pointclouds_to_visualize)`.
-Note that the input to `visualize()` visualize is a list of point clouds and their predictions.
+Note that the input to `visualize()` is a list of point clouds and their predictions.
 Each point cloud is a dictionary like,
 ```python
     vis_d = {
         "name": name,